roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use network policies.md

               access: "true"
     ```

-2. Run the following command to create a network policy based on the preceding policy.yaml file:
+2. Run the following command to create a network policy by using the preceding policy.yaml file:

     ```
     kubectl apply -f policy.yaml